BestTimesToVisit.com Logo

 Getting Around Vietnam

-Tip:Book tickets in advance, especially during peak season, through the official Vietnam Railways website (dsvn.vn) or reputable travel agents like Baolau or 12Go.Asia.
-Avoid the hard sleeper berths unless you're on a very tight budget and don't mind a less comfortable ride.
-Bring your own snacks and water, as onboard options can be limited and overpriced.
+Tip:Book tickets in advance, especially during peak season or holidays, through the official Vietnam Railways website (dsvn.vn) or reputable travel agents like Baolau or 12Go.Asia.
+Avoid the 'hard sleeper' unless you're on a very tight budget and don't mind a less comfortable journey.
+Pack snacks and water, as onboard options can be limited and overpriced.
 Be aware that trains can sometimes run late, so don't schedule tight connections immediately after arrival.

 Grab (Ride-hailing App)

-Grab is the dominant ride-hailing app in Vietnam, offering car and motorbike taxi services across major cities.
-It's incredibly convenient for short to medium distances, especially when navigating busy urban areas.
+Grab is the dominant ride-hailing app in Vietnam, offering car and motorbike taxi services.
+It's incredibly convenient for getting around cities, especially for shorter to medium distances, and often cheaper than traditional taxis.

 Tip:Download the Grab app before you arrive.
-Ensure you have a local SIM card or reliable data connection.
-Always confirm the license plate and driver's photo match the app before getting in.
-Be aware of surge pricing during peak hours or bad weather.
-For motorbike rides, always wear the provided helmet.
+Ensure you have a local SIM card or reliable Wi-Fi.
+Always check the license plate and driver's photo in the app match your booking.
+A common mistake is hailing random taxis; Grab offers transparency and security.
+For motorbike rides, wear the provided helmet and secure your belongings in the rear compartment or wear a backpack.

 Motorbike Rental